Toronto Employment Lawyers

 Hyde HR Law, one of the top labour and employment law firms, was founded by John Hyde, previously the managing partner of Canada's best-known employment law firm.
 John, a leading labour and employment lawyer in Toronto, is joined by a number of his colleagues who share his Client First approach to providing practical and cost-efficient representation.
 John is one of only 23 lawyers in Canada certified by the Law Society as a Specialist in Labour Law.

-at Hyde HR Law come from nationally recognized labour law firms and, bring to the table the kind of attention to detail, drive for excellence and commitment to quality that underlies our success in client representation.
+Each labour and employment lawyer at Hyde HR Law come from nationally recognized law firms and, bring to the table the kind of attention to detail, drive for excellence and commitment to quality that underlies our success in client representation.

-The employment lawyers in Toronto at Hyde HR Law also bring something different to the practice of law: that is, practical real-life experiences, with pre-law backgrounds in human resources management, journalism, and other industries, ranging from transportation to construction.
+The employment lawyers at Hyde HR Law also bring something different to the practice of law: that is, practical real-life experiences, with pre-law backgrounds in human resources management, journalism, and other industries, ranging from transportation to construction.

 As leading Toronto labour and employment lawyers, our motto is: "Our business, begins with understanding yours".